FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <div class="CardItem">
 <h2 id="infobox22" class="infobox"><a href="#infobox22">30 September 1989</a></h2>
 <div class="CardItem split">
-<p>Lena Zavaroni and Peter Wiltshire were married in St Mary's Church, Finchley, Greater London on the 30 September 1989.
+<p>Lena Zavaroni and Peter Wiltshire were married in St Mary's Church, Finchley, Greater London, on 30 September 1989.
 The Marriage would only last 18 months.</p>
-<p>In Later interviews with Lena she would claim that she never loved Peter and only married him so as to feel normal.
+<p>In later interviews with Lena, she would claim that she never loved Peter and only married him to feel normal.
 As far as I am aware What she meant by that was never elaborated on.</p>
 </div>
 <div class="CardItem">
 <a href="/assets/images/wedding/wedding.png"><img src="/assets/images/wedding/wedding.png" class="full-width zoom-in"></a>